Business

 International Finance

 This is crucial in the global economy as it moves money more swiftly than goods, services, and people.
 The field of international finance encompasses subjects such as currency exchange rates and monetary policy.
+Bodies like the Bank for International Settlements (BIS) serve as a central bank for central banks, coordinating monetary policy and providing oversight of global financial stability.
+In the United States, the Federal Reserve plays an outsized role in setting interest rate benchmarks that influence borrowing costs and capital flows worldwide.

 International trade

 International trade is viewed as a consequence of globalization, encompassing the exchange of goods and services among various nations.
 This practice has facilitated countries to specialize in producing goods and services in which they have a comparative advantage.
 Comparative advantage theory emphasizes an economy’s ability to produce goods and services at a lower opportunity cost than its trading partners.
+The WTO’s tariff data reveals how countries negotiate and structure trade terms to protect and promote their comparative strengths.

 Working Mechanisms of the Global Economy